Policy

 Example - Break in the employment pattern

-Patti was a permanent employee with ABC Ltd. from January 12, 1998 until September 15, 1998 when she was laid-off because of a work shortage.
-Patti received EI benefits until April 1, 1999 when she found a permanent job with XYZ Inc. Due to a lay off on April 20, 2000, Patti again received EI benefits until May 10, 2000.
+Patti was a permanent employee with ABC Ltd. from January 12, 1998 until September 15, 1998 when Patti was laid-off because of a work shortage.
+Patti received EI benefits until April 1, 1999 when Patti found a permanent job with XYZ Inc. Due to a lay off on April 20, 2000, Patti again received EI benefits until May 10, 2000.
 Patti joined the roster of JKL Temporary Services on May 25, 2000 and was referred on assignment with RS Employer on June 5, 2000.
 Patti suffered a work-related injury on August 30, 2000.

 In this case, Patti is considered a worker in non-permanent employment at the time of injury.
-She is subject to an automatic recalculation based on her earnings from the 24 months before the injury (i.e. August 30, 1998 to August 29, 2000).
+Patti is subject to an automatic recalculation based on their earnings from the 24 months before the injury (i.e. August 30, 1998 to August 29, 2000).
 In determining the recalculation period, however, the WSIB notes that Patti’s prior employment is considered “permanent”.
-Therefore, the earnings prior to the start of Patti’s employment with RS Employer are not considered in determining her long-term average earnings.
+Therefore, the earnings prior to the start of Patti’s employment with RS Employer are not considered in determining Patti's long-term average earnings.
 The date on which Patti started work with RS Employer represents the “break in the employment pattern” and would be the date from which the recalculation for the long-term average earnings starts.
 Therefore, the recalculation period is from June 5, 2000 until August 29, 2000.

 Non-earning periods included in recalculation